 Swipe left or swipe right?
 One of the first apps to introduce this seemingly simple concept to show whether you like someone or not, Tinder took the online dating scene by storm.
 In fact, some might say that it completely transformed modern dating.
 According to Tinder statistics and facts, this is not an understatement.

-Top Tinder Stats to Get You to Swipe Right
+Top Ten Tinder Stats to Get You to Swipe Right

 - Tinder has made 30 billion matches since the app was launched.

-1. 57 million people around the world use Tinder.
+1. Tinder users statistics reveal that 57 million people worldwide use Tinder.